AllenCell/aics-ml-segmentation/docs/overview.md

 Assume we have one or a set of 3D microscopy images tagging a specific intracellular structure. the goal of the *Allen Cell Structure Segmenter* is to generate a binary image of the structures segmentation as accurately as possible for each input image.
 Details, such as the underlying algorithms, validation, data, etc., can be found in our [bioRxiv paper](https://www.biorxiv.org/content/10.1101/491035v1).
 The tutorial will focus on how to run the *Allen Cell Structure Segmenter* (including both classic workflows and iterative DL workflows) to get an acuurate segmentation.
 The execution is based on three building blocks: **Binarizer**, **Curator** and **Trainer**.
 We will first explain each building blocks and demonstrate the actual execution in a few applications to generate accurate segmentations.

+*Note: Our image reader used in our package supports images in common formats, such as `.tiff`, `.tif`, `.ome.tif`.
+The only vendor specific format our can package can handle is `.czi` (the file format for ZEISS microscope).
+For other format, images have to be converted to `.tiff` or `.ome.tif` in advance.*

 ## Understanding each building blocks:

 * **Binarizer**: [documentation](./bb1.md)